ActiveInferenceInstitute/Symposium/outputs/2025_symposium/Jan-Eirik_Welle_Skaar/Jan-Eirik_Welle_Skaar_profile_analysis.md

 ---

 I apologize, but I don't have any specific information about Jan-Eirik Welle Skaar's background, current work, or interests in Active Inference from the provided context.
-Without this baseline information, I cannot provide a detailed analysis of their profile or make specific recommendations.
+Without this baseline information, I cannot provide a detailed analysis of their profile.

-To provide a meaningful analysis, I would need information about:
+To provide an accurate and useful analysis, I would need information about:
 - Their academic/professional background
-- Current research interests or work
+- Current research interests and work
 - Experience with Active Inference
 - Goals for participating in the symposium
 - Specific challenges they're trying to address